johnpuddephatt/stgeorges/_sections/wellbeing.md

 layout: section
 title: Wellbeing
 subtitle: Activities &amp; Advice
-description: |-
-  Covid-19 Update
-  We have limited wellbeing services available at the moment, including telephone befriending and social prescribing.
-Please ring our office on 01924 369631 if you would like to access these.
-With restrictions changing regularly please do give us a call to keep up to date with what we are offering.
-Thank you
+description: Wellbeing services have returned in person at St George's.
+We have lots of groups operating within guidelines so please check out the activities below or gives us a call.
+All groups require booking in advance.
+Please ring our office on 01924 369631 if you would like to attend any group.
 introduction_title: We can help you feel good
 introduction: |
-  Improve your health and wellbeing through things like singing, pilates, table tennis, cycling, gardening and healthier cooking.
+  Improve your health and wellbeing through things like family fitness, coffee mornings, gardening, stay and plays and healthier cooking.

   There’s also a dementia cafe every month where people – including carers – can socialise and receive support.
 introduction_photo: "/images/wellbeing-intro.jpg"